Diplomatic aid efforts ramp up for ‘strangled’ Gaza as regional conflict fears grow – KION546

 The 50,000 pregnant women currently in Gaza – 5,000 of whom are due to give birth in the coming month – face a “double nightmare,” said UN Population Fund (UNFPA) representative Dominic Allen, and face having their babies in unsanitary conditions, risking health complications while under the threat of bombs.

+Dozens of unidentified bodies have been buried in mass graves in Gaza City, including children, babies, women, men and elderly people, according to the head of the Hamas-controlled government media office Salama Marouf.

+Social media videos verified by CNN show dozens of bodies wrapped in white plastic brought from Gaza’s Shifa hospital to a burial site where they were laid to rest in neat rows.

-Compounding the critical situation, is the hundreds of thousands of people fleeing their homes in northern Gaza and attempting to head south through the battered streets ahead of an Israeli offensive that the IDF said would include widespread strikes and “significant ground operations.”
+Compounding the critical situation are the hundreds of thousands of people fleeing their homes in northern Gaza and attempting to head south through the battered streets ahead of an Israeli offensive that the IDF said would include widespread strikes and “significant ground operations.”

-UNRWA’s Lazzarini said at least 1 million people were forced to flee their homes in one week alone and at least 400,000 displaced people are taking shelter in UN schools and buildings though there is little available space to cope with the numbers of displaced.
+UNRWA’s Lazzarini said at least 1 million people were forced to flee their homes in one week alone and at least 400,000 displaced people are taking shelter in UN schools and buildings, but there is little space to cope with the numbers of displaced.

+Shtayyeh, the Palestinian prime minister, urged the international community to stop Israel’s shelling and end the blockade.
+He warned against displacing people in Gaza and creating a new Nakba or “catastrophe,” WAFA reported on Monday.

+The Nakba refers to the period after the 1948 Arab-Israeli war, when about 700,000 Palestinians were expelled or fled from their homes in what is now Israel.

-In over a week of bombardment, Israeli airstrikes have killed least 2,670 people in Gaza, including hundreds of children, according to the Palestinian Health Ministry, which accused the Israeli military of “direct targeting of medical staff and their families.”
+The Palestinian Health Ministry accused the Israeli military of “direct targeting of medical staff and their families.”

-Casualties in Gaza over the past eight days have now surpassed the number of those killed during the 51-day Gaza-Israel conflict in 2014.
-Meanwhile Hamas is believed to be holding some 150 Israeli and foreign nationals hostage in the warren of tunnels underneath Gaza.

-Frantic calls to open humanitarian corridors into Gaza have grown in urgency and number in recent days, with United Nations Secretary-General Antonio Guterres, Pope Francis and several nations and international aid agencies now among them.
+Frantic calls to open humanitarian corridors into Gaza have grown in urgency and number in recent days, with UN Secretary-General Antonio Guterres, Pope Francis and several nations and international aid agencies among them.

+UN Human Rights Office spokesperson Ravina Shamdasani said “mammoth diplomatic efforts” are underway with Guterres and many member states “exercising what leverage they can.”

+“We are looking at potentially thousands of deaths if this aid doesn’t get through,” Shamdasani told CNN.

-The top US diplomat has been visiting Israel and neighboring countries this week meeting with various regional leaders.
+The top US diplomat has been visiting Israel and neighboring countries in recent days, meeting with various regional leaders.

-On Sunday Blinken promised the Rafa border crossing – the only entrypoint into Gaza that Israel does not control – “will be open” and that the US was working with the UN, Egypt, Israel and others to coordinate aid efforts.
+On Sunday Blinken promised the Rafah border crossing “will be open” and that the United States was working with the UN, Egypt, Israel and others to coordinate aid efforts.

 China’s top diplomat Wang Yi accused Israel over the weekend of going “beyond the scope of self-defense.”
 China’s Middle East envoy Zhai Jun said he would visit the region this week.

-Aid has been piling up on the Egyptian side of Rafa crossing but so far, the crossing appears to remain nonfunctional; Egypt says that airstrikes on the Gaza side have made roads inoperable, and Jordan has said it is seeking assurance that aid convoys will not be targeted by Israeli warplanes.
+Aid has been piling up on the Egyptian side of the Rafah crossing but so far, the facility appears to remain nonfunctional; Egypt says that airstrikes on the Gaza side have made roads inoperable, and Jordan has said it is seeking assurance that aid convoys will not be targeted by Israeli warplanes.

+The UN’s emergency relief chief, Martin Griffiths, reiterated the desperate need for aid to get into Gaza Monday.
+“We need access for aid.
+We are in deep discussions with the Israelis, with the Egyptians and with others, hugely helped by Secretary Blinken in his travels around the region,” Griffiths said in a video from the UN Monday.

+“And I’m hoping to hear some good news this morning about getting aid through Rafah… to help those million people who have moved south as well as those who live there already.
+So, rules of war, aid, access.”

-Israeli ambassador to the United States Michael Herzog told CNN Israel is in the process of creating a humanitarian zone in Gaza that would be able “to host hundreds of thousands of people,” but the spokesperson for the UN Secretary-General, Stéphane Dujarric, said he could not confirm whether the UN is working with the Israeli government to establish such a zone.
+Israeli ambassador to the US Michael Herzog told CNN Israel is in the process of creating a humanitarian zone in Gaza that would be able “to host hundreds of thousands of people,” while the spokesperson for the UN Secretary-General, Stéphane Dujarric, said he could not confirm whether the UN is working with the Israeli government to establish such a zone.

 It is also unclear if water is now flowing into southern Gaza.